Social Security Analytics FAQs

 To estimate future annual earnings, we start with the individual's most recent annual earnings.
 This amount is increased (decreased) each year out to the individual's stop work month using the future annual earnings growth you set on the primar and spouse.

-Primary/Spouse (Beneficiary)
+Primary/Spouse (Beneficiaries)

 Why is an annual earnings history required?